estebanbaigts/nvim_config-/README.md

 not finish for the moment.

 copilot working.

-file clangd for epitech coding style finish soon.
+some plug have to be added, a config clangd for epitech coding style will be implemented soon.